ZhafranBahij/monogatari-buytogether/readme.md

 A guy named Shien was invited by A normal girl who likes to eat cheap food Ren.
 But, some path you choose can make Shien know about the world he lives.
 Nahh, just kidding.

+Shien and Ren will eating in some Restaurant called Warteg.
+Simply, warteg is like a mini restaurant from Indonesian who serve a food with cheap price but extremely delicious.

 ## Gameplay

 ![Ren](./assets/scenes/Gameplay.png)